 The Support Services Division of the Alton Police Department encompasses a wide variety of services all designed to help maintain a safe, pleasant community for the citizens of Alton.
 The Support Services Division includes several areas that help the police department function on a daily basis.
-These divisions are all supervised by the Support Services Commander, Lt.
+These divisions are all supervised by the Interim Deputy Chief of Police, Lt.
 Jarrett Ford.

 The Training Division oversees the training of all officers, corrections officers, dispatchers, and civilian staff.
 The Training Division schedules training, designs training topics/courses, maintains all training records, and ensures all employees have completed necessary training to fulfill state required mandates.
 The Training Division is also the liaison for the department with all police and correctional academies, all new employees, and oversees the Police Cadet program.
 The Training Division consists of one officer being Sgt.
 Joel Bromaghim.
 He can be reached at 618-463-3505 ext.
 661.

 The Alton Police Department's K-9 Program is one of the best in the area.
 The department currently has three K-9s and handlers.
 Click here for more information on our K-9s and handlers.

 The Alton Police Department has a wide variety of programs aimed at educating youth and young adults in building life skills and exploring careers in law enforcement.
 Some of these programs include our intern program, police cadet program, and police explorer program.
 Click here for further information and applications for these programs.